-period During the whole election, the mass media used their independent reporting.
+whole During the period of election, the mass media used their independent reporting.
 The media provided the political parties with various platforms to disseminate their messages.
 Although the mass media mainly focused on covering the issues related to three big political parties, they also attempted to give adequate space to smaller parties.
-It is observed that at the local level, FM radio stations allowed candidates to convey their message.
+It is observed that at the local level.
+FM radio stations allowed candidates to convey their message.